03 Using R syntax

 which stores all relevant information.
 In this

-list you will find the reliability values for every fold and for every
+list you will find the reliability values for every fold.
+In addition,

 The central estimates for the reliability values can be found via